RanaTuhin/hostaway-php-sdk/README.md

 - Support for GET, POST, PUT, DELETE requests
 - Laravel compatible (can be used as a package)
 - Easy to extend for new Hostaway API endpoints
-- Fully tested with PEST
+- Fully tested with PHPUnit

 ---